 - A. Today is a day I hope serves as a signpost in your ministry journey. - 1.
 What you are doing today is an opportunity for people further in their ministry journey to confirm your calling. - 2.
 The Presbytery does not call ministers into ministry but assists in recognizing and confirming your calling. - 3.
 Today is not a day you should fear, but it is also not a rubber stamp. - B. Today, should all go well in your interviews, you will be approved for licensed minister credentials. - 1.
-My task is to give you some encouragement and some instruction that will assist you in achieving an effective and long-term life of ministry. - 2.
-I want to share 3rs of Credentials: Requirements, Rights, and Responsibilities. - 3.
-Then, with the time left, I want to share insights from my spiritual and pastoral journey.
+My task is to give you encouragement and instruction that will assist you in achieving an effective and long-term ministry life. - 2.
+I want to share 3rs of Credentials: Rights, Requirements, and Responsibilities. - a.
+Many of these elements overlap. - b.
+However, we believe it is vital for you to know what you are signing up for. - 3.
+With the time left, I want to share insights from my spiritual and pastoral journey.